dfrnt-labs/terminusdb-docs-static/src/app/docs/delete-documents-with-woql/page.md

 media: []
 ---

+# Delete Documents with WOQL

 > To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on the DFRNT TerminusDB cloud.
 You will then have access to the data needed for this tutorial.

+## Delete a document in WOQL

 Deleting a document in WOQL is possible using the `delete_document` keyword.